* Hundreds hold rally at platinum belt stadium

 With an ANC leadership run-off looming in December, NelsonMandela's 100-year-old liberation movement is preoccupied withits own divisions.
 Zuma is seen as unlikely to take any actionthat could upset his political allies in the unions.

-In a move that helped relieve tensions, several hundredstriking miners have ended a three-day work stoppage at theSouth African operations of Petra Diamonds .
+In a move that helped relieve some of the tension, severalhundred striking miners ended a three-day work stoppage at theSouth African operations of Petra Diamonds late onFriday.

 "There was no deal.
-They just agreed to return to work,"Lesiba Seshoka, spokesman for the powerful National Union ofMineworkers, told Reuters.
+They just agreed to return to work,"Lesiba Seshoka, spokesman for the powerful National Union ofMineworkers, said.

 Keywords: SAFRICA STRIKES/